MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 ### <a name="item-dimensions-are-separated"></a>Item Dimensions are Separated
 The supply plan must be calculated per combination of the item dimensions, such as variant and location.
 However, there is no reason to calculate any theoretical combination.
 Only those combinations that carry a demand and/or supply need to be calculated.

-The planning system controls this by running through the stock profile.
+The planning system controls this by running through the inventory profile.
 When a new combination is found, application creates an internal control record that holds the actual combination information.
 The application inserts the SKU as the control record, or outer loop.
 As a result, the proper planning parameters according to a combination of variant and location are set, and application can proceed to the inner loop.

 > [!NOTE]
 >  The application does not require the user to enter a SKU record when entering demand and/or supply for a particular combination of variant and location.
 Therefore, if a SKU does not exist for a given combination, application creates its own temporary SKU record based on the item card data.
-If Location Mandatory is set to Yes in the Stock Setup page, then either a SKU must be created or Components at Location must be set to Yes.
+If Location Mandatory is set to Yes in the Inventory Setup page, then either a SKU must be created or Components at Location must be set to Yes.
 For more information, see [Design Details: Demand at Blank Location](design-details-demand-at-blank-location.md).

 ### <a name="seriallot-numbers-are-loaded-by-specification-level"></a>Serial/Lot Numbers are Loaded by Specification Level
-Attributes in the form of serial/lot numbers are loaded into the stock profiles along with the demand and supply that they are assigned to.
+Attributes in the form of serial/lot numbers are loaded into the inventory profiles along with the demand and supply that they are assigned to.

 Demand and supply attributes are arranged by order priority as well as by their level of specification.
 Because serial/lot number matches reflect the level of specification, the more specific demand, such as a lot number selected specifically for a sale line, will seek a match before less specific demand, such as a sale from any lot number selected.